hocuscodus/qed-lang/tour.md

 This tour assumes you have a working knowledge of procedural programming, in order to keep it brief and to focus on the key differentiators from other languages.

+In short, QED does *not* define:

+- Flow control keywords (if, for, switch, return...) burned into grammar
+- Type definition syntax (struct, class, typedef, constructors, fields...)
+- Separate variable and constant declaration logic
+- Asynchronous syntax (async, await, suspend, go...)
+- Separate GUI SDK to GUI platforms

+Yet it can emulate all these and still do more than most languages, with this smaller set of concepts.

+- Internal stores
+- New operators `->`, `while` and whitespace
+- Flow control *functions*
+- UI blocks `<...>` in the code

+Here you will get a taste of QED's expressive power.

 There are lots of niceties to cover, so without further ado, let’s begin our journey!

 ## The main divergence: the store